 Weave Your First Strand Vertically Upwards

 Note that you can use a sewing or tapestry needle to do your weaving.
-However, I found that the yarn was thick enough and the granny square spaces wide enough that I could do this weaving just using my hands.
+However, if your yarn is thick enough and the granny square spaces wide enough then you might be able to just work with your fingers.

 04 of 13